-In addition to estimating flight delays from both the airline and consumer perspectives using the baseline and preferred specifications, we also conduct three robustness checks of our results.
-First, given the considerable impact on the air travel market from the terrorist attacks of September 11, 2001, we estimate flight delays for both the pre- and post-September 2001 periods.
-Second, we estimate flight delays for the subset of non-slot constrained airports.
-Carriers at these facilities are free to set any operating schedule that they desire.
-The four airports during the sample period that operated under the FAA's High Density Traffic Airports Rule (HDR) established in 1969 are ORD (Chicago O'Hare), LGA (LaGuardia New York), JFK (New York), and DCA (Washington Reagan).
-This rule limited the number of flight operations at these airports by requiring that each carrier obtain a "slot" permit for each takeoff or landing during a specified 60 minute period.
+In addition to estimating flight delays from both the airline and consumer perspectives using the baseline and preferred specifications, we also conduct four robustness checks of our results.
+First, given the considerable impact on the air travel market from the terrorist attacks of September 11, 2001, we estimate flight delays for both the pre- and post-September 2001 periods.25 Second, since each of our delay measures are "nominal" values of waiting times, a passenger may view a ten minute delay on a short-haul flight differently from a ten minute delay on a cross-country flight.
+Hence we construct a relative flight delay measure termed "delay per mile".
+Third, we estimate flight delays for the subset of non-slot constrained airports.
+Carriers at these facilities are free to set any operating schedule that they desire.26 The four airports during the sample period that operated under the FAA's High Density Traffic Airports Rule (HDR) established in 1969 are ORD (Chicago O'Hare), LGA (LaGuardia New York), JFK (New York), and DCA (Washington Reagan).
+This rule limited the number of flight operations at these airports by requiring that each carrier obtain a "slot" permit27 for each takeoff or landing during a specified 60 minute period.